xiaoyuwang1120/instacart-analytics/traintest.md

 **Positive and Negative examples?**

-a.
-Creating data2, merge all six files
-b.
-Creating data3, deleted all users' last orders from data2
-c.
-Creating data4, selected all users' last orders from data2

-Positive Samples: data4
+Positive Samples: last orders of all users
-Negative Samples: data_label10
+Negative Samples: non-reordered products from last orders

-Considering non-reordered products in all users' last orders.
+For non-reordered products in all users' last orders:
 Since the reorder ratio of last order is 0.6, we selected 70% products from previous orders of each user, and 30% from all products.
-Merged together as negative examples.
+Merged together data as negative examples.
 ```
 user_id=[]
 product_id=[]